 SATURDAY SCHOOL - Consists of 4 hours of study hall.
-Assignment to Saturday School is a consequence for the violation of a school rule and is an alternative to home suspension.
+Saturday School is open to any student to make up attendance and/or to get extra help in a class.
+Students must sign-up if they plan to attend.
+Saturday School is also assigned as a consequence for the violation of a school rule and is an alternative to home suspension.
 When assigned to Saturday School, students are responsible for their own transportation.
 Students who fail to attend a Saturday School assignment will be subject to further disciplinary action up to and including One Day of On-Campus-Suspension.

 SEARCHES - Situations may occur where the health, safety, and welfare of students and staff are jeopardized and which necessitate the search of students and seizure of their property by school officials.
-School officials are authorized to conduct searches when there are reasonable grounds or suspicions that the search will uncover evidence that the student is violating the law, rules of the district, or rules of the school.
+School officials are authorized to conduct searches when there are reasonable grounds or suspicion that the search will uncover evidence that the student is violating the law, rules of the district, or rules of the school.